 The 4 elements to performing Frenzel

 The first element is to have a closed glottis.
 Where and what is glottis?
 Glottis is the opening between the vocal cords in the throat.
 You can make the “aahhh” sound and by stopping the sound, with your mouth open, you are closing your glottis.
 You can also try inhaling fully through the mouth and then, while keeping the mouth open, hold the air in the lungs by closing the glottis.
-Super easy!
+Super easy, right?

 The 2nd element?
 Soft palate in neutral position.
 Soft palate is a soft fleshy part toward the back of the roof of the mouth.
 If you drew a line with your finger from the back of your upper teeth all the way back until you start to gag, that’s where the soft palate is.
 Inhale big and with an open mouth, exhale very slowly out the nose, then mouth, then nose again and keep switching until you run out of air to exhale.
 Every time you switch, the part that you feel you’re raising and lowering is the soft palate.
 How do we determine if the soft palate is in neutral position?
 It is when you can exhale out the nose and the mouth at the same time.
 We can do it very easily.

 As you’ve noticed, controlling the glottis and the soft palate is not at all difficult.
 We do it all the time whenever we talk – whenever we make oral and nasal sounds!
 What’s difficult is controlling them together.
 When you close your glottis, you will likely raise your soft palate.
 But we need to have the soft palate in neutral position.
 Try this: inhale fully through the mouth and then, with the mouth open, hold the air in the lungs by closing the glottis.
 While holding the air with closed glottis, play with raising and lowering (relaxing) the soft palate.
-Remember what neutral soft palate feels like – it actually feels the most relaxed and natural so that makes it a bit easier.
+Remember what neutral soft palate feels like – it actually feels the most relaxed and natural so that makes it somewhat easier.

 Putting everything together